Photo of Bostwick, Wendy

 About

 Wendy Bostwick, PhD, MPH, is an Associate Professor in Population Health Nursing Science, College of Nursing, at the University of Illinois at Chicago.
 She received her MPH and PhD in Community Health Sciences from UIC and completed post-doctoral training at the University of Michigan.
 Wendy conducts research related to health inequities among sexual and gender minority populations, with a focus on mental health and substance use among bisexual people.
 Wendy is particularly interested in how stigma, prejudice and discrimination influence health outcomes.
 Her research incorporates multiple methods including survey research, qualitative interviews, and electronic diaries.
-To date, her work has been cited over 5,000 times.
-Wendy has been an invited speaker at the National Institutes of Health, the National Academic of Sciences, Engineering and Medicine, GLMA and many others.
+Wendy has been an invited speaker at the National Institutes of Health, the National Academy of Sciences, Engineering and Medicine, GLMA and many others.

-Wendy's more recent interests and collaborations include translational efforts to design interventions for sexual minority women, and exploring how epistemic injustice plays out in care settings.
+Wendy's more recent interests include exploring how epistemic injustices play out in healthcare settings.

 Her research has been supported by the National Institute on Drug Abuse, the National Institute on Minority Health and Health Disparities, and the American Institute of Bisexuality, among others.
-Wendy served on the Board of Directors of the Guttmacher Institute for six years, including as Vice President, and Howard Brown Health, one of the nation's largest FQHCs serving the LGBTQ+ community, including as inaugural Co-Chair of the Board's DEI committee.
-She is currently adjunct faculty at the Fenway Institute, in Boston, MA.
+From 2018 - 2022, Wendy served on the Board of Howard Brown Health, one of the nation's largest FQHCs serving the LGBTQ+ community, including as inaugural Co-Chair of the Board's DEI committee.
+Wendy is currently Board Chair of the Guttmacher Institute, the premier sexual and reproductive health and rights research advocacy organization.
+Wendy is also a Public Voices Fellow of The Op-Ed Project.
+In addition, she serves as the Co-Chair of UIC's OCEAN-HP Research Council, whose charge includes connecting researchers and community-based organizations who are committed to achieving health equity for all Chicagoans.

-The report from the National Institute of Health's Workshop on Bisexual Health, Co-Chair by Wendy and colleague Dr. Brian Dodge, can be found here: https://dpcpsi.nih.gov/sgmro/bisexual-health-research-workshop-4
+The report from the National Institute of Health's Workshop on Bisexual Health, Co-Chaired by Wendy and colleague Dr. Brian Dodge, can be found here.
+NOTE: As of January, 2025, due to government censorship, this information is no longer available on line.
+Please contact me directly for a copy of this report.

 Finally, a reminder that abortion is healthcare.
 Support abortion funds: https://abortionfunds.org